Modest Mussorgsky: Decline

-For a time Mussorgsky was able to maintain his creative output: his compositions from 1874 include Sunless, the Khovanshchina Prelude, and the piano suite Pictures at an Exhibition (in memory of Hartmann); he also began work on another opera based on Gogol, The Fair at Sorochyntsi (for which he produced another choral version of Night on Bald Mountain).
+For a time, Mussorgsky was able to maintain his creative output: his compositions from 1874 include Sunless, the Khovanshchina Prelude, and the piano suite Pictures at an Exhibition (in memory of Hartmann); Mussorgsky also began working on another opera based on Gogol, The Fair at Sorochyntsi (for which he produced another choral version of Night on Bald Mountain).

 In the years that followed, Mussorgsky's decline became increasingly steep.
-Although now part of a new circle of eminent personages that included singers, medical men and actors, he was increasingly unable to resist drinking, and a succession of deaths among his closest associates caused him great pain.
-At times, however, his alcoholism would seem to be in check, and among the most powerful works composed during his last six years are the four Songs and Dances of Death.
-His civil service career was made more precarious by his frequent 'illnesses' and absences, and he was fortunate to obtain a transfer to a post (in the Office of Government Control) where his music-loving superior treated him with great leniency – even allowing him to spend three months touring twelve cities as a singer's accompanist in 1879.
+Although now part of a new circle of eminent personages that included singers, medical men, and actors, he was increasingly unable to resist drinking, and a succession of deaths among his closest associates caused him great pain.
+However, Mussorgsky's alcoholism would seem to be in check at times, and among the most powerful works composed during his last six years are the four Songs and Dances of Death.
+Mussorgsky's civil service career was made more precarious by his frequent "illnesses" and absences, and Mussorgsky was fortunate to obtain a transfer to a post (in the Office of Government Control), where his music-loving superior treated him with great leniency – even allowing Mussorgsky to spend three months touring 12 cities as a singer's accompanist in 1879.

-The decline could not be halted, however.
-In 1880 he was finally dismissed from government service.
-Aware of his destitution, one group of friends organised a stipend designed to support the completion of Khovanshchina; another group organised a similar fund to pay him to complete The Fair at Sorochyntsi.
-However, neither work was completed (although Khovanshchina, in piano score with only two numbers uncomposed, came close to being finished).
+However, the decline could not be halted.
+In 1880, Mussorgsky was finally dismissed from government service.
+Aware of his destitution, one group of friends organized a stipend designed to support the completion of Khovanshchina while another group organized a similar fund to pay him to complete The Fair at Sorochyntsi, but neither work was completed (although Khovanshchina, in piano score with only two numbers uncomposed, came close to being finished).